-Unix/Linux users or advanced Mac users: Installing Music21 on GNU/Linux
+Unix/Linux users or Mac users with unusual needs: Installing music21 on GNU/Linux

 If you want to see if it’s worth installing, keep reading the guide without installing, but if you have installed already, you’ll get more out of the guide since you’ll be able to follow along.